Church of St. James (Brno): Renovations

 The Baroque interior style was done in 1750–1766.
 During this rebuilding the older wooden altars were removed and replaced by new marble ones which are still there.
-In 1871 – 1879 the church was radically reconstructed into the Gothic Revival style led by Heinrich Ferstel.
+In 1871–1879 the church was radically reconstructed into the Gothic Revival style led by Heinrich Ferstel.
 The outside additional buildings and their remnants were removed because they did not contribute to the church's garnish.
 Mr Ferstel removed the Gothic hall and the minor chapels in the south part of the church.
 He destroyed the above-mentioned Pilgram's work at the sacristy on the North side.
 He built a storey above the sacristy and gave it a new roof.
 Inside the church he removed all minor baroque Baroque and two galleries.
 The upper part of the outside buttresses with old gargoyles were replaced with new copies and stone architectural parts as phials, rosettes and flowers were replaced for the most part as well.

 The blank Gothic windows on the South and North side were tapped.
 The parts of window flanning and tracery were also repaired properly.

-The Gothic Revival parsonage designed by Alois Prastorfer and Germano Wanderley was built in 1900 - 1901.
+The Gothic Revival parsonage designed by Alois Prastorfer and Germano Wanderley was built in 1900–1901.

 The cemetery, which had been around the church, was cleared about the year of 1787 and the complex of above-mentioned chapels were demolished bit by bit together with it.
 Subsequently, a few gravestones were moved into the church and nowadays there are six of them.

 In 2021, thanks to parish priest Václav Slouk, a comprehensive reconstruction of the temple was started.
 Due to leaks, for example, it was necessary to replace 2,500 m^{2} of copper roof sheathing, 9,000 post-World War II window panes with more suitable ones, repair stone linings, restore the organ, and repair or replace crumbling neo-Gothic gargoyles.
-The budget came to 182 million crowns.
+The budget came to CZK 182 million.
 In June 2024, the church reopened after three years of closure during repairs.
 A tour was set up for tourists: in the rafters of the church there is an audiovisual light exhibition about the history of Brno and the Church of St. Jakub.
 The reconstruction of the tower and the opening of a new view of the city at a height of 43 metres should be completed in autumn 2024.

 Personalities baptized in the church

-Georg Joseph Kamel (21.
-April 1661) and Michael Czerny (July 1946), High-ranking cardinal in the Vatican Curia, prefect of the Dicastery for Promoting Integral Human Development, with some probability, also (in the oldest original building) Jobst of Moravia, King of Germany.
+Georg Joseph Kamel (April 1661); Michael Czerny (July 1946), high-ranking cardinal in the Vatican Curia, prefect of the Dicastery for Promoting Integral Human Development; with some probability, also (in the oldest original building) Jobst of Moravia, King of Germany.